ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 }
 ```

-In the third example, parameter values are passed as a `sql:TypedValue` to the `execute` remote function.
-Use
+In the third example, the parameter values are passed as a `sql:TypedValue` to the `execute` remote function.
+Use the
-corresponding subtype of `sql:TypedValue` such as `sql:Varchar`, `sql:Char`, `sql:Integer`, etc when you need to
+corresponding subtype of the `sql:TypedValue` such as `sql:Varchar`, `sql:Char`, `sql:Integer`, etc, when you need to
 provide more details such as the exact SQL type of the parameter.

 ```ballerina